 Take Felder, for example, who found herself drawn to Asia from a very young age.

 “I’ve always been very Asian focused,” she explains, “and I can say that about all the [CIA] faculty that aren’t Asian and are with us in Singapore.
-The minute I had enough money to travel, I began investigating the cuisines of this grand continent—starting with Japan, then Vietnam and Cambodia.
+The minute I had enough money to travel, I began investigating the cuisines of this grand continent—starting with Japanese, then Vietnamese and Cambodian.

 Gifford can relate.
 Growing up in a small agricultural town in southern California, Gifford’s world view and awareness of different cuisines was limited.
 And yet, she found herself enraptured by Bob Barker as he gave away trips to Singapore on the classic TV show, The Price Is Right.

 “It stuck in my mind as a magical place that people won trips to,” she says, laughing.